Jungle (2017 film): Plot

 Yossi is washed away by the river, leaving Kevin behind.
 Without a knife, tools, or any kind of survival training, Yossi must improvise shelter and forage to survive.
 He begins to give up hope after losing all sense of direction, wondering if he will survive the jungle.
-He is alone for at least two weeks, during which time he has several hallucinations regarding his past.
+He is alone for at least two weeks, during which time he has several hallucinations regarding his past and finding a local woman.